Harry and Meghan sign Netflix deal to produce shows

-Britain’s Prince Harry and his US wife Meghan have signed a multi-year contract with Netflix to produce different types of programs, the company says.
+Britain’s Prince Harry and his American wife Meghan Markle have signed a multiyear contract with Netflix to produce different types of programs, the company says.

-The couple – who have moved to California with their son after stepping back from royal duties in the United Kingdom – will make documentaries, docu-series, feature films, scripted shows and children’s programming.
+The couple – who have moved to California with their son after stepping back from royal duties in Britain – will make documentaries, docu-series, feature films, scripted shows and children’s programming.

 “Our focus will be on creating content that informs but also gives hope,” the couple said in a statement.